DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 This is the **Grackle Phenomenon**—the opening clue to a mystery that spans the entire human experience.
 You wake up each morning with a sense that something doesn't add up.
 We have built astonishing networks of digital connection, yet we find ourselves in an epidemic of loneliness.
 We are drowning in data, yet starved for the wisdom to distinguish truth from fiction.

-David Chen, a political consultant, captured this pattern that haunted him for months:
+This pattern haunted me for months:

 > *More connection, more loneliness.
 We build networks that isolate.*
 >